Pyt-git/theoretical-machine-learning/README.md

 # theoretical-machine-learning
-A structured repo containing advanced machine learning theory knowledge.
-It contains skills such as ML optimization, generalization theory and measure-theoretic probability displayed in notebooks.
+A structured repo containing advanced machine learning theory knowledge used to build ML engines in neural networks, modern generative modelling and manifold learning.